 The M4 Competition Package

 You know everything we said about the M3?
 Well repeat that except for now it’s on an M3 that looks a little sexier and sleeker with two doors.
 We love the M4, and with the competition package we love it even more.
-One of the things we’ve heard is that BMW M has last it’s edge as other cars in the category are giving them legitimate runs for their money.
+One of the things we’ve heard is that BMW M has lost it’s edge as other cars in the category are giving them legitimate runs for their money.
 What we see is that M cars are actually still M cars, they are dialed in racing machines you can use every day on the street, but when they first came on the scene no one else was doing anything near their level.
-However, as time has progressed and we’ve reached the modern era, everyone has stepped their game so the field is now more packed than before. so this doesn’t means that M cars have somehow gotten worse, it means that everyone else has gotten better and reached the near M level, so the question is how do the M cars stand higher than the rest of field like they used to?
-We don’t know that answer, but we do know that modern M cars still have the same DNA as their predecessors.
+However, as time has progressed and we’ve reached the modern era, everyone has stepped their game so the field is now more packed than before.
+So this doesn’t means that M cars have somehow gotten worse, it means that everyone else has gotten better and reached the near M level, so the real question is how do the M cars manage to stand higher than the rest of field despite the fierce competition?
+We think it’s a mix of utilizing the same DNA as their predecessors and good old fashioned BMW witchcraft.

 Getting back o the M4, it’s everything the M3 is minus two doors, so if you like the sleek look of a coupe, this is the car for you.
 We’ll state it again for the record, we think that with a manual transmission the M4 would feel even more special, but we’re not going to complain about powering around with the DSG.
 All in all the M4 is the same winning formula as the M3 just in a slightly sexier package.